Point What You Mean: Visually Grounded Instruction Policy: CONCLUSION AND LIMITATIONS

 \paragraph{Representative examples.} The following instructions illustrate typical spatial language patterns in our dataset: \begin{itemize} \item \textit{Pick the red block in the second row, middle column.} \item \textit{Place the object into the blue bowl on the left side.} \item \textit{Grasp the nearest green cube.} \item \textit{Move the item to the top-right corner of the tray.} \item \textit{Pick the object between the two containers.} \item \textit{Place it in the center of the workspace.} \end{itemize}

 Our training dataset contains many spatial expressions that describe relative positions, directions, and grid-like structures.
 These expressions are sufficient in principle to provide unique referring descriptions for most objects and locations.
 However, certain real-world scenes remain difficult for a language-only VLA to interpret with precision.
 When the robot must place an object on an unstructured tabletop, or select a target in a densely cluttered scene, the spatial description cannot be specified with full clarity through language alone.
-The ambiguity does not arise from missing vocabulary.
-It is a consequence of the variability of natural spatial expressions and the sensitivity of these expressions to small changes in object arrangement.

-In such settings, bounding boxes provide a direct visual reference that removes the remaining ambiguity.
-This visual grounding supplies the precise spatial information that language cannot reliably encode in complex environments.
+Bounding boxes provide a direct visual reference that removes the remaining ambiguity.

-\section{Test Scenarios and Evaluation Prompts}
+\subsection{Test Scenarios and Evaluation Prompts}

 We evaluate Point-VLA on six real-world manipulation tasks that span a wide range of everyday household objects, including bottles, trays, eggs, stationery, irregular clay-like shapes, toys, and miscellaneous common items.
 These scenarios capture the two major challenges faced by language-only VLA models: (1) inexpressible references, where text cannot uniquely identify the target, and (2) limited generalization, where objects or layouts differ from those seen during training.